roshansingh/realtime-notifications/README.md

 realtime-notifications
 ======================
-If you are making a web application which needs to update client in realtime, you can use this example to quickly write a realtime application in `nodejs` using `socket.io`. `Redis pubsub` is used as a data source in this example.
+If you are making a web application which needs to update client in realtime, you can use this example to quickly write such an application in `nodejs` using `socket.io`. `Redis pubsub` is used as a data source in this example.
 You can use any other data source.

 Since these kind of applications are event-driven on server side (for example, a new message arrived for user) it is a good idea to use nodejs.

-Socket.io is used to maintain connection with the user.
+Socket.io(http://socket.io) is used to maintain connection with the user.
 It uses websockets if available else uses fallback machanisms like long-polling.
 For more details see https://github.com/LearnBoost/socket.io-spec

 ## Requirements
 * redis
 * nodejs
 * nodejs redis module
 * nodejs socket.io module

 ## Installation
 For installing `redis` visit http://redis.io/download